Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 * In terminal 2, run `./attach.sh 2` to attach to Member2.
 * In terminal 3, run `./attach.sh 3` to attach to Member3.

-To look at the private transaction, run the following command in one of the terminals:
+To view the private transaction, run the following command in one of the terminals:

 === "geth console request"